Helpful Gardening Tips

 Sun or Shade - Part shade

-The Hydrangea family of plants are some of the most impressive and popular because of their conical shape and bright blooms set against deep green foliage.
+The Snow Hill Hydrnagea Hydrangea family of plants are some of the most impressive and popular because of their conical shape and bright blooms set against deep green foliage.

 The majority of Hydrangea plants are small shrubs, but some trees are available.
 The most commonly found of these is the Grandiflora, also known as the Pee Gee Hydrangea.

-The Hydrangea Tree is not a particularly difficult plant to grow as long as the simple needs of this tree are obtained for its growth.
+The Snow Hill Hydrangea is not a particularly difficult plant to grow as long as the simple needs of this tree are obtained for its growth.

 The Hydrangea Tree thrives in a part shade environment that provides it with a large amount of early morning sunshine followed by shade in the afternoon.
 Moist, rich soil is the best choice with many gardeners looking to provide a well-fertilized soil that will provide the resources needed for the growth of these trees.